furkanbora239/turkish-latter-for-us-keyboard/README.md

 you need a bigger latter?
 Ok you can use shift or capslock and alt

-this scropt give you this latters
+this script give you this latters

 Ş Ç Ü İ Ğ Ö

 ş ç ü ı ğ ö

+just work whit windows if you dont have ahk on your pc you can use exe its same